Rhodessa Jones photo

 During the work's creation, Jones and jail officials were made aware of issues that were specific to female inmates, such as guilt, depression, and self-loathing, which arose in response to feelings of failure in the face of community.
 These issues directly contribute to recidivism among female offenders.
 Based on this observation, Jones founded THE MEDEA PROJECT: THEATER FOR INCARCERATED WOMEN to explore whether an arts-based approach could help reduce the numbers of women returning to jail.

-Beth Stephens & Annie Sprinkle: Hi Rhodessa.
-Beth Stephens and I have a nonprofit called EARTH Lab SF.
+Beth Stephens & Annie Sprinkle: Hi Rhodessa. we have a nonprofit called E.A.R.T.H.
+Lab SF.
 We do environmental art through an ecosexual and environmental justice lens.
 We got a grant from the San Francisco Arts Commission to interview 10 important artists like you.

 So in a nutshell, we're recording the history of GLBTQ and BIPOC artists and activists who changed things in a big way in the 70s, 80s, and 90s.
 On June 1st, 2024 we'll present our findings at the Main Branch of the San Francisco Public Library and launch this archive online.
 Beth has been a professor at UC Santa Cruz for 30+years.